Home » Almond-Raisin Biscotti (Cantucci)

 2. Toast the almonds.

-– Using the baking sheet, bake for 12 minutes.
+– Using the baking sheet, bake until toasted, 8-10 minutes, be careful to not burn.

 – Remove from the oven, pour the almonds onto a cutting board and allow to cool.

-– In a large mixing bowl, beat together 2 of the eggs, sugar, and oil until well combined.
+– In a large mixing bowl (use the one for your stand mixer or large enough for the entire biscotti mixture), beat together 2 of the eggs, sugar, and oil until well combined.

 – Then beat in sour cream, vanilla, and anise seeds.

-4. Mix the dry ingredients together.
-In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
+4. Mix the flour, baking powder, baking soda, and salt together in a separate bowl.

 5. Combine the wet and dry ingredients together.

-– Using a stand mixer on low speed or a spatula by hand, beat the dry mixture into wet mixture until mixture forms a dough.
+– Using a stand mixer on low speed (with the wet ingredients) or a spatula by hand, beat the dry mixture into wet mixture until mixture forms a dough.

 – Then stir in nuts and raisins, and keep mixing until combined.

-9. Brush with an egg wash.
+9. Brush each log with an egg wash.
 Create an egg wash by whisking 1 egg yolk and 1 tsp water with a fork.
 Brush each log with the egg wash.

 10. Bake #1 for about 30 minutes (start checking at 27 minutes) until pale golden, then remove from the oven.
 Leave the oven on.